Acry/flappy/DevDox/FlappyBird_2.md

 ## Outlook

 In the next part the obstacles (tubes) will be rendered and checked for collision, which means we have a game over trigger.
 The game over state is waiting to be done.
-Then I will implement the score and the highest score.
-The score will be rendered with pixel mapping to the atlas.

 << [Part 1](FlappyBird_1.md) | [TOC](TOC.md) | [Part 3](Patience.md) >><br>